benfaerber/liquid-ml/README.md

 You have access to the following settings:

+template_directory
+- The directory that contains template files.
+This is used both for the initial lookup (ie Liquid.render "yada.liquid") and for the `render` tag used within liquid.
+Default is project root.

+log_directory
+- Where log files are written too.
+This must be set if log policy is set to `Verbose`.

 error_policy:
 - `Strict` - A Liquid Syntax error will raise an exception
 - `Warn` - A Liquid Syntax error will print an error message